IFI-050 EDITED.jpg

-OUR INTERVENTIONS AT THE UNITED NATIONS EXPERT MECHANISM ON THE RIGHTS OF INDIGENOUS PEOPLES (EMRIP)
+OUR INTERVENTIONS AT THE UN EXPERT MECHANISM ON THE RIGHTS OF INDIGENOUS PEOPLES (EMRIP)

 17th Session Expert Mechanism on the Rights of Indigenous Peoples (EMRIP).
 Item 3: Study and advice on Constitutions, laws, legislation, policies, judicial decisions, and other mechanisms.
 July 11, 2024.
 Palais des Nations, GENEVA, Switzerland.